Checking and Verifying the Age of Golf Cart Batteries

 Different Battery Systems

 An 8 volt golf cart battery can be identified by seeing batteries with 4 cell caps on top of the battery indicating 2 volts per cell.
-Generally speaking, a single 8 volt golf cart battery will have moderate amperage capacity.
-6-8 volt golf cart batteries are the most commonly seen battery packs seen in electric golf carts.
+Generally speaking, a single 8 volt battery will have moderate amperage capacity.
+6-8 volt battery packages are the most commonly seen battery packs seen in electric golf carts.
 For instance, Club Car golf cart batteries and Yamaha golf cart batteries are typically a 6-8 volt system.

 12 Volt Batteries